IRS Requirements for Tax Return Preparers

 Generally, professionals who have been verified in a previous year will not need to be re-verified; however, it is possible TaxAct may request that you re-verified in order to e-file.
-You can check your EFIN verification status in your TaxAct Account starting on Dec.
-27, 2016.
+You can check your EFIN verification status in your TaxAct Account starting in late December.
 If your EFIN is rejected for any reason, we will notify you via email.

 To submit your IRS e-file application summary or to check that status of your EFIN verification:

 - Sign in to your IRS e-Services account and print your e-Services Summary page with your EFIN Tracking Number.

 - Sign in to your TaxAct Account and click the "Practice Administration" tile.